 - Add the potatoes and the winter squash, give a stir, cover tightly and simmer gently 15-20 minutes until tender.
 Check for doneness.
 You want the potatoes to get tender, being careful not to overcook the butternut… so continue simmering covered, until potatoes are fork-tender, adding a splash more water to loosen up the flavorful sauce.

-- Give a final stir, turn over onto a serving dish, scraping out all the goodies out of the bottom of the pan, piling it over the squash and potatoes.
+- Give a final stir, taste for salt, adjusting to taste, turn over onto a serving dish, scraping out all the goodies out of the bottom of the pan, and pile it over the squash and potatoes.
 Remove the bay leaves if you like, or use them as a garnish.

 - Serve with Fluffy Basmati Rice.